 A simple and quick way to secure the tack of the reef.

-A really beefy vang that is capable of holding the boom down while reefing.
+A really beefy vang that is capable of holding the boom down and up while reefing.
 Ours on Morgan’s Cloud is hydraulic, but there are mechanical ones that will do the job.
 In a pinch, you could even just rig a tackle from the boom center to the toe rail.
 (Be careful doing this since if you forget it and trim the main sheet it is a sure way to break the boom.)
+And a topping lift.

 Good quality low friction sheaves for the main halyard and reefing pennants.